alexandradar/Hand-in-1/README.md

 ````
 ## How to use
-The way to use the this program is by opening main.py and the change to which algorithm you want to use and the run the program.
+The way to use the this program is by opening main.py and the change to which algorithm you want to use and the run then program.